Leo Gurko

 Leo Gurko (January 4, 1914 – 2008) was a Polish-American author who primarily wrote biographies between the 1940s and 1970s.
 Of his works, Gurko received a Newbery Honor for Tom Paine, Freedom's Apostle in 1958.
 Gurko later published two books on Joseph Conrad and one each on Ernest Hemingway and Thomas Wolfe.
-Outside of literature, Gurko was a first reader for Macmillan Inc. between 1936 to 1962.
+Outside of literature, Gurko was a first reader for Macmillan Inc. between 1936 and 1962.
 During this time period, Gurko started teaching English at Hunter College in 1938 and was the college's English head from 1954 to 1960.

 Early life and education

 On January 4, 1914, Gurko was born in Warsaw, Poland.
 During his childhood, Gurko attended schools in New York state, Detroit and Hamtramck, Michigan.
 While completing his education, Gurko wanted to play baseball for the Detroit Tigers.
 He later wanted to work in diplomacy, spying and overseas correspondence after reading works by E. Phillips Oppenheim.
 After completing high school at the age of thirteen, Gurko received a Bachelor of Arts from the College of the City of Detroit in 1931.
 Gurko later attended the University of Wisconsin during the early 1930s for a Master of Arts and Doctor of Philosophy.